 The majority of dogs who have been treated for Alabama rot in the UK have been walked in muddy or woodland areas.

 More cases are reported between November and May than between June and October, which suggests the dogs are more likely to be affected in winter and spring.

 How can I stop my dog getting Alabama rot?

-Checking your dog’s body once a day for lumps and bumps is a good habit for all dog owners to get in to, and checking them regularly for the signs listed above will help lower the risk of your dog dying from Alabama rot.
+- Check your dog’s body once a day for lumps and bumps (this is a good habit to get into)

-Thankfully, the disease is not always fatal and the earlier it is caught, the greater your dog’s chances of survival.
+Thankfully, the disease is not always fatal and the earlier it's caught, the greater your dog’s chances of survival.